Medusa-Gitty/React-Chat-App/README.md

 <strong>Ping !</strong> is a realtime chat application build using the MERN stack and <strong>Socket.IO</strong> as the web socket for the <strong> bidirectional realtime connection between client and the server. </strong> You have to create an account and then you can search for your friends in the app and add them to your Friend/Chat list.
 You can send messages, create groups/parties with your added friends and <strong> everything happens in  realtime. </strong> You will get <strong> notifications </strong> in case you miss any message/ping while you are AFK!

 ## 🚀 Features
-- Fast, minimal Web app with optimized codes for better User experience.
+- Fast, minimal Web app with optimized codes for better User Experience.
 - Search for any user with Email / Name and add them to your contact list.
-- Realtime messaging platform with lot latency feedback.
+- Realtime messaging platform with low latency feedback.
 - Create parties with your friends.
 - Responsive for every screen size.
 - Ping Notifications if you miss any latest message.